alesf/homebridge-http-air-quality/README.md

 		pm25: 26,
 		so2: 3,
 		o3: 25,
-		no2: 21
+		no2: 21,
+		voc: 0.1
 	}

+All values are hourly values in µg/m³ and are optional.
+Only provided values will be used.

 If you do not provide air_quality it will be calculated from other values.
-All values are optional.
-Only provided values will be used.

 ## Air Quality value meaning

-	0: Characteristic.AirQuality.EXCELLENT,
+	0: EXCELLENT
-	1: Characteristic.AirQuality.GOOD,
+	1: GOOD
-	2: Characteristic.AirQuality.FAIR,
+	2: FAIR
-	3: Characteristic.AirQuality.INFERIOR,
+	3: INFERIOR
-	4: Characteristic.AirQuality.POOR
+	4: POOR